michaeldorner/tax_se/README.md

 ### Step 2: Model pull requests as cross-border communication channels

 For this step, you will need:
-1) the directory of the previously collected data and
+1) The directory of the previously collected data; and,
-2) a mapping of users and countries.
+2) A mapping of users and countries.
 This can be either a `dict` for a static mapping (does not capture changes in the users' location over time) or a dataframe for time-dependent mapping as data frame monthly sampled (captures changes in the users' location over time).

 Run [`notebook.ipynb`](notebook.ipynb).
 Look out for the instructions as inline comments.